scio-labs/inkathon/README.md

 | `NEXT_PUBLIC_DEFAULT_CHAIN`   | `alephzero-testnet`            |
 | `NEXT_PUBLIC_DEFAULT_CHAIN`   | `["alephzero-testnet"]`        |

-You can find mode documentation on those environment variables in [`packages/frontend/.env.local.example`](https://github.com/scio-labs/inkathon/blob/main/packages/frontend/.env.local.example) and all available blockchain network identifiers in [`packages/frontend/src/deployments/chains.ts`](https://github.com/scio-labs/inkathon/blob/main/packages/frontend/src/deployments/chains.ts).
+You can find more documentation on those environment variables in [`packages/frontend/.env.local.example`](https://github.com/scio-labs/inkathon/blob/main/packages/frontend/.env.local.example) and all available blockchain network identifiers in [`packages/frontend/src/deployments/chains.ts`](https://github.com/scio-labs/inkathon/blob/main/packages/frontend/src/deployments/chains.ts).

 ## FAQs & Troubleshooting

 <details>
-<summary><strong>What is pnpm and do I really need it?</strong></summary>
+<summary><strong>What is pnpm and do I need it?</strong></summary>

-[Pnpm](https://pnpm.io/) works in my experience way faster and more reliable within monorepos than npm or yarn.
-When using it though, it's strongly recommended everyone in the team uses it.
-No installs should perform be performed nor any other lockfiles should be commited.
+[Pnpm](https://pnpm.io/) works in my experience way faster and more reliably within monorepos than npm or yarn.
+When using it though, it's strongly recommended everyone on the team uses it.
+No installs should perform be performed nor any other lock files should be committed.

 Also, esp. the `contracts` package has multiple shorthand npm scripts defined in its `package.json` that are recommended to use.